Aeronca C-2: Aeronca C-2

 Equipped with only four instruments (altimeter, oil temperature, oil pressure, and tachometer), a stick, and rudder pedals (brakes and a heater at extra cost), the C-2 was priced at a low $1,555 (later US$1,245), bringing the cost of flying down to a level that a private citizen could perhaps reach.
 Aeronca sold 164 of the economical C-2s at the height of the Great Depression in 1930-1931, helping to spark the growth of private aviation in the United States.

 The Aeronca C-2 also holds the distinction of being the first aircraft to be refueled from a moving automobile.
 A can of gasoline was handed up from a speeding Austin automobile to a C-2 pilot, (who hooked it with a wooden cane) during a 1930 air show in California.
-A seaplane version of the C-2 was also offered, designated the PC-2 and PC-3 ("P" for pontoon) with floats replacing the wheeled landing gear.

-A single Aeronca C-2 was converted to a glider by H.J.
-Parham in England after an inflight engine failure and forced landing.
+A single Aeronca C-2, G-ABHE, was converted to a glider by H.J.
+Parham in England after an in-flight engine failure and forced landing.
 The nose was faired in after the removal of the engine.
 It first flew as a glider 15 May 1937 and went to the Dorset Glider Club but was destroyed in the club hangar during a storm in November 1938.